 • Second, make certain you are someone who can be trusted with confidential information.
 Be someone who isn’t easily shocked, who doesn’t immediately jump to conclusions, and who doesn’t shush or shame a child for revealing disturbing information.
 If you want your child to tell you what’s bothering him, you have to be the sort of person who makes things better, not someone who makes things worse.
 You establish your credibility over time.
 The time to start being open-minded and non-judgmental is now.

-Keeping secrets is indeed a trap.
-It’s the mechanism on which pedophiles, bullies and abusers rely.
 Help your child and your child’s friends know the difference between secrets that are fun to keep and secrets that must be shared.

 © 2012, Patricia Nan Anderson.
 All rights reserved.